Do you tell good stories? Tell stories for good.

 The Storytellers for Good program (S4G) supports students with skills in digital media to produce stories about students, alumni, and faculty exploring social change at Brown.

 Storytellers are the voice of Brown’s social change community.
 Their stories can be found on Swearer Sparks, a new website created in May 2014 to inspire and connect the social change community at Brown.

 About the Program

-In addition to regular peer critique of their work, Storytellers are also connected to powerful network of alumni and professionals working in the fields of media, storytelling, and social impact.
-These mentors lead workshops and serve as sounding boards for students as they sharpen their narrative voice and technical skills in digital storytelling.
+In addition to regular peer critique of their work, Storytellers are also connected to a powerful network of alumni and professionals working in the fields of media, storytelling, and social impact.
+These professionals lead workshops and serve as mentors for students as they sharpen their narrative voice and technical skills in digital storytelling.

 How to Apply